Cold War (1953–1962): South Asia

-The Indian subcontinent was never a primary focus of superpower attention during the Cold War.
-Europe, East Asia, Latin American, and the Middle East were consistently viewed as being more important to the superpowers' interests.
-The countries of South Asia, despite containing a fifth of the world's population, were not powerful economies like Japan or Western Europe.
-Unlike the Middle East with its oil, South Asia was lacking in vital natural resources.
-The United States' most important interest in the region, however, was the establishment of airfields that could be used as bases for U-2 flights over Soviet territory, or in case of wartime be home to nuclear bombers that could hit Central Asia.
-Originally, both the Americans and Soviets felt the region would remain in the British sphere of influence, but this was not the case.

 There were some strategic reasons to be involved in South Asia.
 The Americans hoped that the Pakistani armed forces could be used to block any Soviet thrust into the crucial Middle East.
 It was also felt that as a large and high-profile nation, India would be a notable prize if it fell into either camp.
 India, a fledgling democracy, was never particularly in any grave danger of falling to insurgents or external pressure from a great power.
 It also did not wish to ally with the United States.

 A key event in the South Asian arena of Cold War competition was the signing of the Mutual Defense Assistance Agreement between Pakistan and the United States in 1954.
 This pact would limit the later options of all the major powers in the region.
 The U.S. committed to remaining closely tied to Pakistan.
 For Pakistan, the U.S. alliance became a central tenet of its foreign policy, and despite numerous disappointments with it, it was always seen as far too valuable a connection to abandon.
 After the Sino-Soviet Split, Pakistan also pursued close relations with China.